misselvexu/mixmicro-apollo/docs/en/design/apollo-design.md

 <tr>
 <td>All Config Services offline</td>
 <td>Client cannot read the latest configuration, Portal has no effect</td>
 <td>When the client restarts, the local cache configuration file can be read.
 If it is a newly expanded machine, you can obtain the cached configuration file from other machines.
-For details, please refer to <a href='/#/en/usage/java-sdk-user-guide?id=_123-local cache path '>Java Client Usage Guide - 1.2.3 Local Cache Path</a>
+For details, please refer to <a href='/#/en/usage/java-sdk-user-guide?id=_123-local-cache-path'>Java Client Usage Guide - 1.2.3 Local Cache Path</a>
 </td>
 <td></td>
 </tr>